Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 - Miami has played 58 games this season that have gone over 210.5 combined points scored.

-- The average total for Miami's games this season has been 219.3, 8.8 more points than this matchup's over/under.
+- Miami's games this year have had a 219.3-point total on average, 8.8 more points than this matchup's over/under.

-- So far this season, Miami has put together a 30-52-0 record against the spread.

-- The Heat have been chosen as underdogs in 23 games this year and have walked away with the win seven times (30.4%) in those games.

 Nuggets vs. Heat Over/Under Stats (Regular Season)